-In the event that Ms. Salinas or Mr. Steinberg provides at least three months' advance notice of their intent to resign without good reason, such named executive officer will be entitled to an additional fiscal quarter of acceleration of the named executive officer's outstanding equity awards subject to the passage of time.
+In the event that the executive provides at least three months' advance notice of their intent to resign without good reason, he or she would be entitled to an additional fiscal quarter of acceleration of the named executive officer's outstanding equity awards subject to the passage of time.

-Any named executive officer's right to receive the severance payments and benefits described above is subject to their delivery and, as applicable, non-revocation of a general release of claims in our favor, and their continued compliance with any applicable restrictive covenants.
+The right to receive the severance payments and benefits described above is subject to the executive's delivery and, as applicable, non-revocation of a general release of claims in our favor, and their continued compliance with any applicable restrictive covenants.